The Private mode setting allows you to hide data related to a specific transaction from all other users within RSign.

 - All envelope settings

 You can find Envelope Settings within the specified envelope in the ENVELOPES tab> Envelope Settings > View Settings.
 Included with these viewable settings is the option "Private Mode" which can be viewed by Admins if necessary.
-Even if Customer Admins can not see any downloadable content or data sent using Private Mode, Customer Admins can know that the transaction was sent in Private Mode.
+Even if Customer Admins can not see any downloadable content or data sent using Private Mode, Customer Admins can know that the transaction was sent using Private Mode.

 It is a good practice to have the company Customer Admin understand Private Mode and determine if Private Mode is necessary or desirable for their individual users or the company.

-Please Note: Customer support respects and adheres to strict privacy standards regardless of settings.
+Note: Customer support respects and adheres to strict privacy standards regardless of settings.
 However, when the setting "Privacy Mode" is set to "Y", the level of help Customer Support can provide is significantly limited.